openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ![network-policies](/images/gke-multi-stage/network-policy.png)

 An OpenFaaS instance is composed out of two namespaces: one for the core services and one for functions.
-Kubernetes namespaces alone offer only a logical separation between workloads, to enforce network segregation you'll be using the access role labels to define network policies.
+Kubernetes namespaces alone offer only a logical separation between workloads.
+To enforce network segregation we need to apply access role labels to the namespaces and to create network policies.

-Create the OpenFaaS staging and production namespaces with access role labels:
+Now create the OpenFaaS *staging* and *production* namespaces with the *access role* labels:

 {% gist fc8d7ef8f4af3d0d81a9f28ff8c6edcb openfaas-ns.yaml %}